Pratoon-Singh/Gradle_Learning/README.md

 - To Run Tests:- `./gradlew test`

 ---
-## 3 diffrences in kotlin and java
+## 3 differences in kotlin and java

 * Kotlin is a scripting language running in jvm*
-1.)
-Semicolons are optional in Kotlin
+1. Semicolons are optional in Kotlin
   `
     val name = "Bob"
     println(name)
         Output:- Bob
 `
-2.)
-String supports interpolation by default
+ 2. String supports interpolation by default

 `
   var name = "Bob"
     println("His name is ${name}"
         Output :- His name is Bob
 `
-3.) val is for read only variables and var for mutable variable `
-    var mutableName = "Bob V2"
-    mutableName = "Bob v1"
+3. val is for read only variables and var for mutable variable ` var mutableName = "Bob V2" mutableName = "Bob v1"